etijskens/wetppr/docs/exercises.md

 [Exercise 2 - Deploying your project on a HPC cluster](exercise-2.md)

 The remaining exercises are evaluated and must be delivered.
+Make sure you use wiptools and git.
+See []

 [Exercise 3 - The matrix-vector product](exercise-3.md)